 Nova Scotia College of Early Childhood Education

-Students who have five years experience working in a childcare setting may be eligible for credit toward a portion of the program after demonstrating their knowledge and skills through our Prior Learning Assessment & Recognition (PLAR) process.
+Students who have one year experience and 1080 hours working in a childcare setting may be eligible for credit toward a portion of the program after demonstrating their knowledge and skills through our Prior Learning Assessment & Recognition (PLAR) program.

-Graduates find employment in a variety of settings, including: childcare centres, schools, private home daycares, nursery schools, developmental centres.
+Graduates find employment in various settings, including childcare centres, schools, private home daycares, and family resource centres.
 Over 95% of NSCECE graduates find ECE employment following graduation.
 NSCECE has been training and supporting Early Childhood Educators since 1970.

 Université Sainte-Anne (Programme offert entièrement en ligne)

 Offert entièrement en ligne, ce programme permet d’acquérir une solide formation en éducation à la petite enfance.Conformément aux exigences gouvernementales, il combine les apprentissages théoriques et pratiques.Tous les cours reflètent les concepts de diversité et d’inclusion, tant dans les contenus que dans les approches pédagogiques.

 Ce programme répond aux exigences du Ministère de l’éducation et du développement de la petite enfance de la Nouvelle-Écosse, en vertu du Day Care Act and Regulations, Classification for Child Care Staff.

 The early childhood education program at Jane Norman College is a two year diploma program which prepares graduates to work in a variety of early learning environments such as early learning and child care centers, preschool programs, pre-primary, and pyramid model, to name a few.